tomtom-international/azure-pipeline-templates/README.md

 ##### Parameters

-###### pypiConnector

-Azure DevOps service connector that defines the PyPI index (eg. pypi.org) where PyPi modules should be deployed to.

-*Default*: testpypi-tomtom-dev

 ###### dockerDeploy

 Flag to enable/disable building and publishing a Docker image with the Python module.

 *Default*: true

+###### dockerDeployFile

+Filename of the Dockerfile used for defining the content of the image to be pushed to the Docker registry.

+*Default*: Dockerfile

 ###### dockerRegistryConnector